 (f) Surrender of Certificate.
 A lawyer who has been disbarred or indefinitely suspended from the practice of law shall, within fifteen (15) days after the disbarment or indefinite suspension, surrender his or her certificate of admission to practice law in this state to the Clerk of the Supreme Court.
 The certificate shall be destroyed by the Clerk.

 (g) Affidavit to Be Filed.
-Within 15 days after the effective date of the disbarment or suspension, the respondent shall file and serve an affidavit with the Supreme Court and the disciplinary counsel showing:
+Within 15 days after the effective date of the disbarment or suspension, the respondent shall file and serve an affidavit with the Supreme Court, disciplinary counsel, and the Commission on Lawyer Conduct showing:

 (1) Compliance with the provisions of the order of disbarment or suspension and this rule;